Arthur-Pieman Conservation Area Tracks

 These measures are to ensure that tracks are accessed sustainably, and that the significant values of the area are protected.

-DPIPWE will submit their proposal to the Australian Government as a Public Environment Report (PER) for assessment.
+DPIPWE are required to submit their proposal to the Australian Government for assessment as a Public Environment Report (PER).

-The draft PER is expected to be completed and made available for public comment in the second quarter of 2018.
+The draft PER is expected to be completed and made available for public comment in March 2019.

 The RAA process requires the preparation of a Development Proposal and Environmental Management Plan (DPEMP) for public comment.
 The DPEMP will examine all the relevant environmental, social, and economic impacts of the proposal and will be broader in scope than the PER.